 The latest issue of the Journal of European Studies (vol. 44, no 4, December 2014), contains a section called “Three Encounters with W.G.
 Sebald (February 1992 – July 2013),” edited by Richard Sheppard.
 Sheppard also provides some introductory remarks.
 (The complete Table of Contents for the issue can be found here.)

 The first encounter is a reprint of Toby Green’s 1992 revealing interview with Sebald called “The Questionable Business of Writing,” accompanied by a new introduction by Green.
-This first appeared on the Amazon.UK website, where, somewhat surprisingly, it can still be found.
+This first appeared on the Amazon.UK website.
+[NOTE, 2022 It has finally disappeared after lingering on for many years.]

 The second encounter is a transcript of a reading held October 15, 2001 at Kaufmann Concert Hall, Unterberg Poetry Center of the 92nd Street Y in New York City.
 After brief introductions by Hanna Arie-Gaifman, David Yezzi, and André Aciman, Sebald came onstage to make some remarks and read a section from his the-newly published Austerlitz.
 Then Susan Sontag replaced Sebald onstage and read from two essays: “Homage to Halliburton” and “Answers to a Questionnaire.”
 This was followed by an audience questions and answer period with both Sebald and Sontag.
 Sheppard has provided a complete transcript of the remarks by all of the speakers, omitting only the published texts from which Sebald and Sontag read.
 A video of Sebald’s reading is available here.